O-Robotic/R5R-Instance-Generator/README.md

 To use this tool

+open the bat file in a text editor

 set the var gamelocation to the location you want  e.g D:\R5R

 create a folder in that location called game_files